You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Web

-Web support is Experimental and may be changed at any time.
-Use it only for evaluation purposes.
+Web support is in Alpha.
+It may change incompatibly and require manual migration in the future.
 We would appreciate your feedback on it in the public Slack channel #compose-web.
-If you face any issues, please report them on GitHub.
+If you face any issues, please report them on YouTrack.

 You can experiment with sharing your mobile or desktop UIs with the web.
 Compose for Web is based on Kotlin/Wasm, the newest target for Kotlin Multiplatform projects.
 It allows Kotlin developers to run their code in the browser with all the benefits that WebAssembly has to offer, such as good and predictable performance for your applications.